Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

-Finally, Fig.~\ref{fig:diffidentified} shows our model predicts a larger differential elliptic flow for identified particles than what was measured in Au+Au collisions at STAR \cite{Adams_2005}.
+Finally, Fig.~\ref{fig:diffidentified} shows differential elliptic flow for identified particles from our model and from Au+Au collisions at STAR \cite{Adams_2005}.
+This figure only includes two configurations (one for each system) for clarity, given that general conclusions given the ordering of the elliptic flow of the different configurations can already be extracted from Fig.~\ref{fig:diffcharged}.
+Our Au calculations reproduce the experimental data well across all four centrality ranges.
+Our model, as seen previously, predicts a larger differential elliptic flow for U than for Au.
 In the ultra-central regions ($0-5 \%$ \& $5-10 \%$), the effect is clear and crosses hadronic lines.
-However, in the more peripheral regions ($10-20 \%$ \& $20-30 \%$), this difference becomes much smaller, and varies considerably from one hadron to another; our model's predictions for anti-protons is similar to the Au experimental data.
+However, in the more peripheral regions ($10-20 \%$ \& $20-30 \%$), this difference becomes much smaller, and varies considerably from one hadron to another; our model's predictions for anti-protons is similar to both Au experimental data and our model's calculation.
 Higher-$p_T$ differential flow seems to converge consistently across all identified particles.

+The final two results subsections will contain predictions of our model compared to experimental data.
+This may seem like a contradiction, but our calculations were done and published to the arXiv before the publication of Ref.~\cite{starcollaboration2024imaging}, as evidenced by the first version of this manuscript~\cite{fortier2023comparisons}.
+As such, the following observables figure as predictions of our model, and no further calibration was undertaken following the publication of Ref.~\cite{starcollaboration2024imaging}.